stephane-rbn/binbuddykorea-api/README.md

 > Pipenv is required to install project dependencies based on the Pipfile.
 However, you can install and use your own Python's interpreter and run `pipenv install --deploy --system` to install dependencies only without creating a virtual environment with Pipenv (you still may need to create one manually with [virtualenv](https://virtualenv.pypa.io/en/latest/) or [venv](https://docs.python.org/3/library/venv.html)).

-- Install pip on your machine (on Windows, you might need to install the exact version of Python that is used in the project: [Python 3.12.2](https://www.python.org/downloads/release/python-3122/))
+- Install pip on your machine (on Windows, you might need to install the exact version of Python that is used in the project: [Python 3.12.2](https://www.python.org/downloads/release/python-3122/)).
-- Install Pipenv via pip: `pip install pipenv` (on macOS, you can install Pipenv via [homebrew](https://brew.sh/): `brew install pipenv`)
+- Install Pipenv via pip: `pip install pipenv` (on macOS, you can install Pipenv via [homebrew](https://brew.sh/): `brew install pipenv`).
-- Install project dependencies based on Pipfile: `pipenv install`
+- Install project dependencies based on Pipfile: `pipenv install`.
-- Activate the virtual environment: `pipenv shell` (to deactivate a virtual environment: `exit`)
+- Activate the virtual environment: `pipenv shell` (to deactivate a virtual environment: `exit`).

 ### Setup PostgreSQL database
-- Install PostgreSQL 16 on your machine (you can use [Postgres.app](https://postgresapp.com/) on macOS and [EDB installer](https://www.postgresql.org/download/windows/) on Windows)
+- Install PostgreSQL 16 on your machine (you can use [Postgres.app](https://postgresapp.com/) on macOS and [EDB installer](https://www.postgresql.org/download/windows/) on Windows).
-- Create a new database called "binbuddykorea-dev" (you can use [pgAdmin](https://www.pgadmin.org/download/) to create a new database)
+- Create a new database called "binbuddykorea-dev" (you can use [pgAdmin](https://www.pgadmin.org/download/) to create a new database).
 - Create a new `.env` file in the root of the project and add the following environment variables:
   ```bash
   DB_USER=postgres # or the user you use to connect to your database